 Walk

-Nothing could be farther from the truth.
-You may look normal—until someone sees you learning to walk in tango.
-In fact, everyone appears clumsy and amusing during their first tango walk.
-This is because walking chest-to-chest with a partner in close embrace is an uncommon experience.
-You feel awkward and uncomfortable being in such close proximity to a stranger, leaning into them while stepping backward.
+Nothing could be further from the truth.
+You might look normal—until people see you learning to walk in tango.
+In fact, everyone looks clumsy and even amusing during their first tango walk.
+This is because walking chest-to-chest in close embrace is not something people naturally do.
+You are reluctant and uncomfortable being in such close proximity to a stranger, leaning into them while stepping backward.
 Your body feels heavy, stiff, and unbalanced.
-You may struggle to keep time with the music, extend your leg far enough backward, or avoid being stepped on by your partner.
+You struggle to stay on beat, extend your leg far enough backward, or avoid being stepped on by your partner.
+Your posture is misaligned, with your butt sticking out, knees bending excessively, or bouncing and wobbling as you move.
+Many also find it difficult to dissociate at the hips while walking alongside their partner, resulting in an unsteady embrace and unintentionally pulling their partner off balance.
+(See Women's Walk in Tango.)